Integrated subtraction terms and finite remainders for arbitrary processes with massless partons at colliders in the nested soft-collinear subtraction scheme: Summary of the nested soft-collinear subtraction scheme

 \item Once the soft singularities are removed, one needs to extract the hard-collinear ones.
 These arise when an unresolved parton $\Fp$ or a pair of unresolved partons $(\Fp,\Sp)$ becomes collinear to initial-state or hard final-state partons, or they become collinear to each other.

 To ensure that we can focus on a minimal subset of collinear singularities at a time, we partition the phase space by means of angular functions.
 We refer to them as $\omega^{\Fp i}$ at NLO, and $\omega^{\xa i, \yb j}$ at NNLO.
 Their properties and definitions are reported in Appendix~B of Ref.~\cite{Devoto:2023rpv}.
-Here we only mention that $C_{\Fp j} \, \omega^{\Fp i}=\delta^{ij}$, $\forall \, i,j \in \{a, b, \HPf\}$.
+Here we only mention that $C_{\Fp j} \, \omega^{\Fp i}=\delta^{ij}$, $\forall \, i,j \in \{a, b, \HPf\}$, where $C_{\Fp j}$ is the operator which extracts the leading singular behavior in the collinear limit $\Fp \parallel j$.
 In the case of the NNLO partitions with $i=j$, i.e. $\omega^{\Fp i, \Sp i}$, we need to further divide the angular phase space into sectors in order to fully isolate the collinear divergences.
 A parametrization of the angular phase space that achieves this sectoring is given in Refs~\cite{Czakon:2010td,Czakon:2011ve}.

 \item At NLO, the hard-collinear divergences are extracted by acting with the operator $\oS_{\Fp} C_{i \Fp} \equiv (\iden - S_{\Fp})\, C_{i \Fp}$ on the product of the relevant function $\FLM$, the damping factor $\Delta^{(\xa)}$ and the partition functions.
 Depending on whether $i$ belongs to the final state, $i \in \HPf$, or to the initial state, i.e.\ $i\in\{a, b\}$, the hard-collinear limits evaluate to